IBM-ICP-CoC/ICP-311-Install/docs/installicp.md

 `docker run -v $(pwd):/data -e LICENSE=accept ibmcom/icp-inception-amd64:3.1.1-ee cp -r cluster /data`

-- Move the image files  (DAW:  Do we really need to do this?)

-`mkdir /opt/icp311/cluster/images`

-`mv ibm-cloud-private-x86_64-3.1.1.tar.gz cluster/images`

 - Copy the SSH Key to the keys (run this command from the `/opt/icp311` directory)

 `cp ~/.ssh/id_rsa ./cluster/ssh_key`